 Over the last decade, voice recognition technology has made some major advances.
-Using speech technology ten years ago was more of a headache than the value that it was proposing to bring.
-As evidenced by the popularity of Siri, Google Voice and Dragon Assistant, speech technology has come a long way.
+Using voice technology ten years ago was more of a headache than the value that it was proposing to bring.
+As evidenced by the popularity of Siri, Google Voice and Dragon Assistant, voice technology has come a long way.
 Big companies like Apple, Google, Intel, Microsoft and Nuance are investing heavily in research and development.
 Each of them sees a future potential in voice recognition and they are all racing to become the industry leader.
-But, do you know who does speech recognition the best?
-Luckily for you, we’re here to go through a high-level speech recognition system comparison between the big players in the field.
+But, do you know who is in the lead when it comes to the best voice recognition system?
+Luckily for you, we’re here to go through a high-level voice recognition technology comparison between the big players in the field.
 We’ll talk about some of the major breakthroughs, as well as take a sneak peak at what the future of voice recognition might look like.

 The engineers at Google are making voice recognition multilingual by comprehending up to five languages without changing a single setting.
 “Google will automatically detect which language you’re using.
 (For now, you need to stick to one language per sentence though.)
 You can select up to five languages total—enough to satisfy all but the most advanced polyglots.”
 With more than half the world speaking in multiple languages, the ability to search and dictate interchangeably allows users to speak to their smartphones as they would naturally.
 We tested this feature here at Globalme and we think it works great.